 As for the physical workplace, depending on the type of biology, the scientist could spend all of their time in the lab, or most of their time in the field.
-Botanists, ecologists, and zoologists, for example, spend a lot of their time in the field, studying plants and animals in various climates while often living in primitive conditions.
+Botanists, ecologists, and zoologists, for example, spend a lot of their time in the field, studying plants and animals in various climates and habitats while often living in primitive conditions.
 Marine biologists could spend a lot of time on or in the water.
-They often need to dive and study coral reefs and various other locations that could potentially be dangerous.

 In general, most biological scientists do not experience much in the way of dangerous situations.
 Those studying dangerous or toxic organisms have a series of special precautions they take to prevent contamination and any possibility of spreading the virus or bacteria.